fatima0111/Sparse-Function-Decomposition-via-Orthogonal-Transformation/README.md

 Copyright (c) 2024 [Fatima Antarou Ba](https://www.tu.berlin/imageanalysis/ueber-uns/team), [Oleh Melnyk](https://olehmelnyk.xyz/), [Christian Wald](https://www.tu.berlin/imageanalysis/ueber-uns/team), [Gabriele Steidl](https://page.math.tu-berlin.de/~steidl/)

 This software was written by Fatima Antarou Ba and Christian Wald and Oleh Melnyk.
 It was developed at the Institute of Mathematics, TU Berlin.
-The first mentioned author acknowledges support by the German Research Foundation within the Bundesministerium für Bildung und Forshung within the Sale project.
+Fatima Antarou Ba acknowledges support by the German Research Foundation within the Bundesministerium für Bildung und Forshung within the Sale project.
+Christian Wald acknowledges funding by the DFG within the SFB “Tomography Across the Scales” (STE 571/19-1, project
+number: 495365311).

 SFD is free software.
 You can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
 If not stated otherwise, this applies to all files contained in this package and its sub-directories.